Defense in Kim Jong Nam murder case fear ‘trial by ambush’

-KUALA LUMPUR, Malaysia (AP) — Lawyers for two women accused of murdering Kim Jong Nam say Malaysian police still have not provided them with security camera footage and documents crucial to the defense.
+KUALA LUMPUR, Malaysia (AP) — Handcuffed and facing the judge, two young women accused of poisoning Kim Jong Nam appeared in court Thursday as their lawyers said Malaysian police still have not handed over security camera footage and documents crucial to the defense.

-Defense attorney Gooi soon Seng said in court Thursday that there must not be a “trial by ambush.”
-The hearing was postponed until May 30.

-The women are the only suspects in custody in the Feb.
+Siti Aisyah, from Indonesia, and Doan Thi Huong of Vietnam are the only suspects in custody in the Feb.
 13 killing of Kim, the estranged half brother of North Korea’s ruler.
-Siti Aisyah, from Indonesia, and Vietnamese Doan Thi Huong are accused of smearing Kim’s face with VX nerve agent at an airport in Kuala Lumpur.

-They say they were duped into thinking they were taking part in a harmless prank.
+Four North Korean suspects fled the country the day of the murder, police say.

+“The accused person should not be denied her fundamental right to a fair trial,” said Aisyah’s attorney, Gooi Soon Seng.
+He said he has been waiting for police to provide CCTV footage and statements from three North Korean men who were questioned and released.

+“Neither side may seek unfair advantage by concealing weapons behind its back.
+There should be no trial by ambush,” Gooi said.

 Most Read Stories